mediamonks/pota/support/twig-server/README.md

   -c, --cors         Whether to enable cors for the created server, so it accepts requests from other origins. [boolean]

 Middleware options:
   -d, --template-dir    Folder where the twig template files can be found, can pass multiple, it tries them in order.
+Pa
+                        ssing name=path as an argument configures it as Twig namespace for your template includes.
                                                                                         [array] [default: "./templates"]
   -e, --extension-path  A path to a file that exports an `addExtensions` function to enhance the Twig Environment.
                                                                                                                 [string]